Lifelong Love and Friendship at USF

 The Christians, Richard Cooper, Fr.
 John Clark, and several USF administrators attended Cook's wedding in 1993.
 Their daughter also went to USF and graduated in 2018, and has added another layer to their USF connection.

 A Spiritual Connection

 Though the Cooks and Christians are no longer as physically connected to USF due to distance, their spiritual connection is still strong.
-These days, Darius Cook enjoys being in communities as a mentor and role model that is still strong.

-These days, Darius Cook enjoys being in communities as a mentor and role model that is responsible for developing and training the next generation.
 The Cooks enjoy being a part of their local community as mentors and role models having led couples ministries and helping to develop the next generation.

 Jeff Christian cites that the Jesuit values were one of their greatest influences on campus that guide them today.

 “Whether it was the balance of mind, body and spirit, social justice, concern for the less fortunate, or the value of critical thinking – I don't know if a day goes by that those values aren't on our minds,” said Christian.
 “The Jesuits inspired us to start two nonprofit organizations called C4 Leaders and Pizza Days.”